-The 4 players Madrid signed along with Gareth Bale and how they fared
+Where are they now?
+The 4 players signed Real Madrid signed along with Gareth Bale

 Gareth Bale’s legacy at Real Madrid is up for debate but one thing that’s indisputable is the great success he enjoyed across his nine years in Spanish capital.